Provisdom/veja/README.md

 Run JupyterLab using the [lein-jupyter](https://github.com/clojupyter/lein-jupyter) plug-in.
 Version 0.1.16 and above should have JupyterLab support.
 Use of older versions of Vega (Vega 2/Vega Lite 1) will require the [vega2-extension](https://github.com/jupyterlab/jupyter-renderers/tree/master/packages/vega2-extension).

+The `vega*` function handles plotting for the various Vega flavors.
+It has two required arguments: `vega-type` and `vega-data`.
+`vega-data` is the Vega plot defined as EDN, following the appropriate JSON schema for `vega-type`.
+Valid values of `vega-type` are:
+* :vega2 - Vega version 2
+* :vega3 - Vega version 3
+* :vega-lite1 - Vega Lite version 1
+* :vega-lite2 - Vega LIte version 2

+The `vega*` function also accepts an optional third argument, `print-validation-result`, which will additionally pretty-print the results of JSON schema validation against your Vega definition.

+For convenience, the `vega` and `vega-lite` functions are defined as follows:

+* `(def vega (partial vega* :vega3))`
+* `(def vega-lite (partial vega* :vega-lite2))`

+These provide easy access to the most recent Vega(Lite) versions, and will be updated correspondingly as new Vega versions are rolled out.

+## Example

 ```clojure
 (require '[provisdom.veja.core :as veja])